Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Demonstrations Results

-We analyze our algorithm on different construction scenarios\footnote{Simulated using \url{https://github.com/MarcToussaint/rai}}: \begin{itemize} \item A tower, consisting of 15 pieces, where the placements of the parts have to be in strictly sequential order. \item A wall, consisting of 36 bricks, used to analyze how well a task can be parallelized. \end{itemize}
+We test the algorithm on several construction scenarios\footnote{Simulated using \url{https://github.com/MarcToussaint/rai}}\footnote{The experiments were run on a single core of Intel(R) Core(TM) i7-8565U CPU @ 1.80GHz with 16GB RAM using Ubuntu 18.04.}:\looseness=-1 \begin{itemize} \item A tower, consisting of 15 pieces, where the placements of the parts have to be in strictly sequential order. \item A wall, consisting of 36 bricks used to analyze how well a task can be parallelized.

-In addition, we consider two longer-horizon case studies: \begin{itemize} \item A well, consisting of 52 pieces. \item A pavilion: The shell of a building consisting of 113 unique wooden cassettes. \end{itemize}
+\item A well, consisting of 52 pieces, used to demonstrate scalability. \item A pavilion consisting of 113 unique wooden cassettes, used to demonstrate scalability. \end{itemize}